ivanes285/ivanes285/README.md

 ### Hi there 👋

 # 💫 About Me:
-💻Web developer.<br>knowledge in technologies such as:<br>Nodejs, React, Express, MongoDB, TypeScript,,mySQL.
+💻Web developer.<br>knowledge in technologies such as:<br>Nodejs, React, Express, MongoDB, TypeScript ,mySQL.

 ## 🌐 Socials: